 Teachers read pledges and/or students testify at a historic site.
 There is power in having a group of teachers read their pledges aloud and students testify to why they want to learn history outside the textbook.
 Arrange to have one person as an MC who can create a list of the teachers who agree to read their pledges, introducing them one by one and keeping the program moving at a good place.

 In preparation, ask teachers in advance to read their pledges and students to share why learning the truth about history is important to them.
 For example, in Washington, D.C., the group met at the African American Civil War Memorial and Museum.
-A third grade teacher was the MC and the museum director spoke and then teachers read their pledges.
+A 3rd-grade teacher was the MC and the museum director spoke and then teachers read their pledges.
 See photos and story about the D.C. event.

 Walking tours.
 In addition to selecting a historic site for your convening, you can invite participants to walk or march to additional sites.
 Teachers in Memphis and Seattle organized walking tours, with different people responsible for sharing the history at each location.
 Here is the announcement for Memphis and here are photos of the event.
 In Waterloo, Iowa, speakers addressed the history of various sites that were in close proximity.

 Rally with speakers.
-In addition to having teachers read pledges, you can invited noted guests to speak.
+In addition to having teachers read pledges, you can invite noted guests to speak.
 Speakers could include historians, elected officials, poets, voting or climate justice activists, labor leaders, and more.
 We recommend encouraging speakers to keep their talks to five minutes or less.
 As an example, see the video from the June 12 event organized by Black Lives Matter Week of Action—Philly at The President’s House.
 If you are looking for speakers, here are sources:

 The Concord invitation said: “Participants are encouraged to bring a book that changed their perspective on systemic racism/inequity that might be considered “divisive” under the new law and treat the event as a giant book swap.
 Attendees will be welcomed to place their book on the capitol steps and at the end of the event, anyone who brings a book can pick a new one!”